limbernie/limbernie.github.io/_posts/2018-10-27-bsidestlv-reverse-engineering.md

 ![load_driver.png](/assets/images/posts/bsidestlv-reverse-engineering/load_driver.png)
 </a>

-After the target virtual machine loads the driver, hit "Break" in WinDbg to suspend it and enter into `kd` or kernel debug mode.
+Once the target virtual machine has loaded the driver, hit "Break" in WinDbg to suspend it to enter into `kd` or kernel-debug mode.

-Here, I'm using the `lmvm` command to display where the driver (or module) is in kernel memory.
+Here, I'm using the `lmvm` command to display where the driver (or module) is at in kernel memory.
 If you have been paying attention, you might have noticed `Writing 104400 bytes...` running past WinDbg output window.

 <a class="image-popup">
 ![lmvm_wtflol.png](/assets/images/posts/bsidestlv-reverse-engineering/lmvm_wtflol.png)